U.S. says it has issued permits for three U.S.-Mexico pipelines

-WASHINGTON The United States has issued permits for three NuStar Logistics, L.P.
+WASHINGTON (Reuters) - The United States has issued permits for three NuStar Logistics, L.P.
 (NS.N) pipelines crossing the U.S.-Mexico border, the State Department said in a statement on Thursday.

 The permit for the New Burgos Pipeline authorizes construction, operation and maintenance of a new pipeline capable of delivering up to 108,000 barrels per day of refined petroleum products, crossing the U.S.-Mexico border near Peñitas, Texas, the State Department said.